 Hypnos is a family-run bed making company.
 Peter Keen, our Chairman is the fourth generation to run the business.
 His son, James, and daughter, Sarah, are the fifth generation of Keens’ to help run the business on a day to day basis.
 The Keen family have held Royal Warrants since 1929 - the 1st ‘Keen’ Royal Warrant was for George V.

 Royal Warrants have always been regarded as demonstrating the very highest standards in excellence, quality, service and innovation, hence are highly prized and are a mark of the best of British.
 Hypnos' Royal Warrant is for HM Queen Elizabeth II and covers the category - 'Bedding and upholstery manufacturers’.

-Hypnos is proud to be the only active bed supplier to the Royal family and royal Household and have supplied bedding products to many of the Royal residences including Buckingham Palace, Windsor Castle, St.James Palace, Balmoral Castle, Sandringham House, The Palace of Holyroodhouse and Kensington Palace.
+Hypnos is proud to be the only bed maker to actively supply all of the Royal residences including Buckingham Palace, Windsor Castle, St.James Palace, Balmoral Castle, Sandringham House, The Palace of Holyroodhouse and Kensington Palace.

 Royal Warrant Holders Association

 The earliest recorded Royal Charter was granted by Henry II to the

 Weavers’ Company in 1155.
 In 1394 Dick Whittington helped obtain a Royal Charter for